kunjsharma/adapt-custom-completion/README.md

 # adapt-custom-completion

-An extension provides customized course completion.
+An extension that provides customised course completion.

 ## Installation